 and auctioned off the rest.

 (It is now thought that over 60% of the library has been destroyed)

 the brown-skinned man singing before you is singing

 to you about your life

 that were first recited by a Rishi

-who had overheard a conversation between the great Lord Shiva
+who had overheard a conversation between Lord Shiva

 which Lord Shiva then does